 When you’re pitching, create a story angle that will resonate with your readers and will benefit your travel partner.
 What can you offer them?
 Hint, it’s not just exposure.
 Tell them what you can do for them and what you’d like in return.
 A partnership has to be mutually beneficial for both sides.

 Once you’ve got your pitch put together, think about who you’d love to partner with.
 Reach out to them with your pitch and be ready to answer any questions they may have.
-If you need help finding PR contacts, here’s a few tips to get you started.
+If you need help, here’s a few tips to find brand PR contacts to get you started.

 4. Engage online